-Effective for annual period beginning January 1, 2019, a new accounting standard, IFRS 16, replaces existing guidance and eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases, and introduces a single, on-balance sheet accounting model.
-While we currently treat operating leases, such as concession or rental agreements, as selling expenses, under IFRS 16 all leases will become on-balance sheet right-of-use assets with corresponding lease liabilities on the statement of financial position.
-As a result, we will be recording the fair value of the fixed or minimum payment commitments for concessions and rents owed until the end of the respective agreement as a lease obligation on the statement of financial position, while a corresponding right-of-use asset will be capitalized in the same amount as the lease liability.
-While the Company is closely reviewing the terms of each lease and concession agreement to assess the impact of IFRS 16, we currently expect that it will materially increase the assets and liabilities on our statement of financial position.
+Effective for the annual period beginning January 1, 2019, the new accounting standard, IFRS 16, replaces existing guidance and eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases, and introduces a single, on-balance sheet accounting model.
+While we currently treat operating leases, such as concession or rental agreements, as selling expenses or general expenses, under IFRS 16 substantially all leases will become on-balance sheet right-of-use assets with corresponding lease liabilities on the statement of financial position.
+As a result, we will be recording the fair value of the fixed or minimum payment commitments for concessions and rents owed until the end of the respective agreement as a lease obligation, while a corresponding right-of-use asset will be capitalized in the same amount as the lease liability.
+We expect the adoption of IFRS 16 will materially increase the assets and liabilities on our statement of financial position.
+In addition, there will be presentation changes in the statement of cash flows, however there is no impact on our actual cash flows.

-See Note 4 of our Combined Financial Statements for a description of other recent account pronouncements.
+See Note 4 of our Consolidated Financial Statements for further details and a description of other recent accounting pronouncements.